havlli/mark-static/static/content/1.Info/1.About-Project/Overview/content.md

 - **Vite**: Build tool and development server.
 - **HtmlParser2**: Library to modify parsed HTML elements and their attributes.

-For the full list of dependencies, refer to `package.json`.
+For the full list of dependencies, refer to `package.json` file.